cang2016/leanix-sdk-csharp/README.md

   using LeanIX.Api.Common;
 ```

-You need to instantiate a LeanIX API Client.
+You need to instantiate and configure a LeanIX API Client, which is used as a singleton within your project.
 Here you define the URL to the REST API of your workspace.
 Please replace `demo` with the name of your workspace.
 Also here you need to provide the API token.

 ```
   ApiClient client = new ApiClientBuilder()